 - Feeling restless or on edge, ready to jump into fight-or flight

 - Acting impulsively or aggressively

 - Feeling nervous or anxious frequently

 - Using negative coping skills, such as drug and alcohol use, self-harm and other self-destructive behaviors

 How We Can Help

-Solstice West is a residential treatment center that creates a supportive space for teenage girls ages 14-18 to process their trauma and grow emotionally.
+Solstice West is a residential treatment center that creates a supportive space for teenage girls and assigned female at birth ages 14-18 to process their trauma and grow emotionally.
 We take a relationship-based approach to healing from personal trauma that encourages friendship, peer support, and mentorship through group therapy and teamwork.
 Our treatment model incorporates adventure therapy, fitness, artistic expression, and community service to encourage normal adolescent experiences, social skills, independent living skills, and playfulness that are often restricted when experiencing significant traumatic stress.